 I’m definitely bottom heavy on this trip, as I’ve packed a lot of different styles of shorts.
 I’ve only opted for one pair of long pants, choosing a pair of light cotton pants from Patagonia (in case I need to go anywhere classy).
 The rest are are all board shorts with pockets.

 Board shorts are the definite winner on the backpacking checklist for Southeast Asia.
 They have so many practical functions; light to wear and pack, quick to dry and never need ironing.
 You can take them for a run, then jump in the beach and let them dry off as you walk home.
 Jump in the shower and wash them with yourself and then hang up to dry.
 You’ll never need to pay someone else to wash them.

 Even though you can get cheap knock offs of most shoes I’ve gone for the originals on this trip, because sometimes you can’t substitute quality.
-I’ve packed the mandatory Haviana thongs (or flip-flops to you weirdos outside of Australia), a pair of Nike Free Runs and some Teva snadals.
+I’ve packed the mandatory Havaianas thongs (or flip-flops to you non-Aussies), a pair of light Nike Free Runs and some Teva sandals.

 Free Runs, or any other shoes with that light, compactable material are great to travel with if you like to stay active.
 I know they’re not the best work out shoe due to a lack of support, but they sure beat packing your heavy cross-trainers.